 That was just the tip of the iceberg for what Snead had in store.
 Even McVay’s hiring was at first a seemingly head-scratching choice, considering he was only 30 years old at the time.

-It appears the Rams are destined for the playoffs for the third time in four years, so from a team perspective, those splashy acquisitions have ultimately paid off.
+Since the Rams did qualify for the playoffs for the third time in four years this past season, from a team perspective, those splashy acquisitions have ultimately paid off.

 To bolster the secondary, L.A. traded two first-round picks for cornerback Jalen Ramsey, which has largely been a massive success.
 They’ve even, in the past, traded a first-rounder for receiver Brandin Cooks, who had a career-high 1,204 yards receiving in 2018, helping the team advance to the Super Bowl.